davidesidoti/astrocourse/PROGRESS.md

   - Real-time calculation of exact integral and approximation error
   - Preset examples of common integrals
   - Astronomical applications tab with examples from astrophysics
+- ✅ Implemented Differential Equation Solver interactive element
+  - Interactive tool for solving and visualizing differential equations
+  - Support for first-order ODEs, second-order ODEs, and systems of ODEs
+  - Both analytical and numerical solution methods
+  - Preset examples with astronomical applications
+  - Educational tabs explaining differential equations, their applications, and solution methods
+  - Responsive design with interactive controls and visualizations

 ## Known Issues/Challenges